Halium/docs/porting/install-build/reference-rootfs.rst

 For building instructions, consult the README.

 Note: Often you will find instructions on Samsung ROMs saying that you need to obtain a PIT file before flashing a device.
-This is not required and in fact it can soft-brick your device.
-The PIT file is the partition table and is only required when repartitioning.
-This is normally not necessary and using downloaded PIT files is risky.
+This is not required and could in fact soft-brick your device.
+(The PIT file is the partition table and is only required when repartitioning.
+This is normally not necessary and using downloaded PIT files is risky.)

 Heimdall will always reboot by default after flashing.
 Using the --no-reboot option will leave the connection in a strange state.
 Therefore, after flashing a .img file it is not possible to immediately push a second one.
 Also, Heimdall is incapable of rebooting directly into recovery mode.